-2.1 What laws apply to the control of foreign investments (including transactions) on grounds of national security and public order?
-Are there any notable developments in the last year?
+2.1 What laws apply to the control of foreign investments (including transactions) on grounds of national security?

-There is currently no law requiring a review of foreign investments in Switzerland generally.

-Under the current legislation, certain sector-specific laws comprise specific requirements for foreign investments which include the following acts, together with their implementing ordinances:
+There is no law requiring a review of foreign investments in Switzerland generally.
+Sector-specific laws comprising specific requirements for foreign investments include the following acts, together with their implementing ordinances: